ionStici/react/react/new-react-project.md

 - `<React.StrictMode>` is an optional utility component that helps detect potential problems.

-_Virtual DOM note:_ `render` only updates DOM elements that have been changed.

-### Directory Structure
+## Directory Structure

-- `public/` for static assets.
+- `public/` folder for static assets.

-- `src/` contains the actual application code.
+- `src/` folder for the actual application code.

-- `src/App.jsx` contains a function component that returns JSX and which is exported so that `src/main.jsx` could import and render that in the browser.
+- `src/App.jsx` contains a function component that returns JSX and which is exported so that `src/main.jsx` could import and render it in the browser.

-- `index.html` is the HTML document into which react will insert all the content, resulting in a SPA.
+- `index.html` is the HTML document into which react will insert all the content.

 - `package.json` contains descriptive and functional metadata about a project.